 As creatives, we’re all familiar with the dreaded writer’s block.
 It can come at any time and turn the fluid and joyous process of making music into a frustrating one.
 However, there is no need to fear – there are a number of DAW plugins that music producers can use to help generate new ideas, reignite that creative spark and keep the creativity burning brightly.
 Whether it’s drums, basslines, melodies or vocal chops, starting a track, writing a bridge or an emotional outro these are some of the best plugins for inspiring new ideas when you’re feeling stuck.

-If you’re looking to learn how to produce music like a pro working with audio plugins and DAWs, our schools in London, Los Angeles and online can help.
+If you’re looking to learn how to produce music like a pro working with audio plugins and DAWs, our degree courses in London and online can help.
 Our courses are run by industry professionals with timeless experience and skills in the world of music production.
 Now, follow on below to download some new plugins, get inspired and start creating some happy accidents.